 Lajamanu Community Residency 1989

-This community arts project took place in Lajamanu, a Warlpiri community.
-Administered by Browns Mart Community Arts.
+This community arts project took place in the remote Warlpiri community of Lajamanu, approximately 960 kilometres South-West of Darwin.
+Administered by Browns Mart Community Arts (the organization out of which Tracks Dance Company grew).
 Funded by the Australia Council (Touring and Access, and Aboriginal Performing Arts Board).
 The residency involved three arts workers and set out to develop theatrical and visual arts skills with the younger community members, culminating in a performance and tour of communities and schools in Alice Springs in June 1989.
 A further tour to Katherine schools, Darwin, and small communities occurred in October.
 In the interim period Tim Newth was invited to work with the community (Funded by Brown’s Mart Community Arts, Lajamanu School, and the Arts Council) to carry out mural and banner projects.

 The production of Desert Boy was met with great success at Lajamanu.
 One of the requirements was the need for young non-aboriginal actors to learn some Warlpiri, in order to perform the Warlpiri speaking parts.
-Instruction in Warlpiri was given by a mature Warlpiri woman resident in Darwin, Mary Rockman Napurrula.
-The involvement of Warlpiri people from the start of the project was of utmost importance, as the principle of mutual education and cooperation was established.
-In artistic terms this approach was also extremely successful.
-I can vividly recall the electric thrill which travelled through the Warlpiri audience, particularly the excited cries uttered by the older women with whom I was sitting, as the younger actors burst into Warlpiri.
+There was an electric thrill that travelled through the Warlpiri audience, particularly the excited cries uttered by the older women with whom I was sitting, as the younger actors burst into Warlpiri.
 It was truly the shock of recognition and one was left with the feeling that something significant had taken place.

-Following the success of Desert Boy, and its great popularity amongst the children, the school council requested that three artists working with Brown’s Mart return to Lajamanu in 1989, to work within the school community to develop some traditional and modern material into contemporary dramatic performance.
+Following the success of Desert Boy in Lajamanu, the school council requested that three artists working with Brown’s Mart return to Lajamanu in 1989, to work within the school community to develop some traditional and modern material into contemporary dramatic performance.